Supercritical Liouville quantum gravity and CLE$_4$: Introduction

+The definition of LQG surfaces as domains decorated by generalized functions, viewed modulo conformal coordinate change, still makes sense when $\ccL \in (1,25)$ (see Definition~\ref{def-lqg-surface}).
 Prior to this paper, the main achievement in the probabilistic study of supercritical LQG was the construction of the supercritical LQG metric (distance function)~\cite{dg-supercritical-lfpp,dg-uniqueness,pfeffer-supercritical-lqg} for all $\ccL\in (1,25)$, which extends the subcritical LQG metric constructed in~\cite{dddf-lfpp,gm-uniqueness}.
 The supercritical LQG metric is a random metric on a domain $U\subset\BB C$, which is given by a measurable function of a GFF-like random generalized function on $U$.
 Unlike in the subcritical and critical~\cite{dg-critical-lqg} cases, the supercritical LQG metric does not induce the Euclidean topology on $U$.
 Rather, there is an uncountable, but zero Lebesgue measure, set of \textbf{singular points} in $U$ which lie at infinite LQG distance from every other point in $U$.
 See~\cite{dg-uniqueness} for details.
 Roughly speaking, singular points correspond to $\alpha$-thick points of the field $\Phi$ for $\alpha > Q$~\cite{pfeffer-supercritical-lqg}.
-The existence of singular points is related to the presence of tachyonic operators in Liouville conformal field theory for $\ccL \in (1,25)$, which give rise to infinite-diameter ``holes" in the surface~\cite[Section 5.5]{seiberg-notes}.
+The existence of singular points is related to the presence of tachyonic operators in Liouville conformal field theory for $\ccL \in (1,25)$, which give rise to infinite-diameter ``holes'' in the surface~\cite[Section 5.5]{seiberg-notes}.

 In light of the construction of the supercritical LQG metric, it is natural to ask what other features of subcritical LQG can be extended to the supercritical case.
 For example: \begin{enumerate} \item Connections between LQG and Schramm-Loewner evolution (SLE), such as the \textbf{quantum zipper}~\cite{shef-zipper} and \textbf{mating of trees}~\cite{wedges} (see~\cite{ghs-mating-survey} for a survey).
 Roughly speaking, these connections take the following form.
 Suppose we have a certain type LQG surface of central charge $\ccL \geq 25$ and a certain type of SLE$_\kappa$ curve, sampled independently from each other, whose parameters satisfy \eqb \kappa \in \left\{\gamma^2 ,\frac{16}{\gamma^2} \right\} , \quad\text{equivalently} \quad 26-\ccL = \cc(\kappa) := 1 - 6\left(\frac{2}{\sqrt\kappa} - \frac{\sqrt\kappa}{2}\right)^2 . \eqe Then the LQG surfaces parametrized by the complementary connected components of the SLE$_\kappa$ curve are conditionally independent given the LQG lengths of their boundaries, and their laws can be described explicitly. \item The probabilistic formulation of LQG in terms of conformal field theory~\cite{dkrv-lqg-sphere,hrv-disk,grv-higher-genus} and various exact formulas which come from this formulation (e.g.,~\cite{krv-dozz,gkrv-bootstrap,arsz-structure-constants}). \item Connections between LQG and random planar maps, as surveyed, e.g., in~\cite{ghs-mating-survey}. \item The LQG area and length measures, which heuristically speaking are the Riemannian length and area measures associated with~\eqref{eqn-lqg-metric-tensor}~\cite{rhodes-vargas-log-kpz,shef-kpz} and which can be constructed via Gaussian multiplicative chaos~\cite{kahane,rhodes-vargas-review,berestycki-gmt-elementary}. \end{enumerate} Prior to this work, very little was known about analogs of any of these results in the supercritical case.
 See, e.g., the lists of open problems in~\cite{ghpr-central-charge,apps-central-charge} for further discussion.